preciofishbone/OmniaDocsG2/pages/page-approval/index.rst

 Approve or reject
 *******************
-An approver uses this list, found under "Reports" in the Navigation tree when editing pages,s to approve or reject a page approval:
+An approver uses this list, found under "Reports" in the Navigation tree, when editing pages to approve or reject a page approval:

 .. image:: pending-approval-list-new.png